Overparametrized linear dimensionality reductions: From projection pursuit to two-layer neural networks: Introduction and main results

 This motivates the following definition.
 We say that $P \in \cuP (\{+1,-1\}\times \R^{m})$ is $(\alpha, m)$-feasible if there exists a sequence of random orthogonal matrices $\WW = \WW_n (\XX,\yy,\omega) \in \R^{d \times m}$ ($\WW^\top \WW = \id_m$) such that the empirical distribution of the pairs $\{(y_i,\WW^{\top}\xx_i)\}_{i\le n}$ converges weakly to $P$ (in probability with respect to the randomness in $\XX$, $\yy$ and $\WW$).
 In formulas:

 Characterizing the set $\cuF^{\varphi}_{m,\alpha}$ gives access to a number of statistical quantities of interest.
 In this paper, we present the following results. \begin{description} \item[General ERM asymptotics.]
 We consider a class of empirical risk minimization (ERM) problems over functions $f:\R^d\to \R$ of the form $f(\xx) = h(\WW^\top\xx)$, where both $h$ and $\WW$ are optimized over.
 We show that the asymptotics of the minimum empirical risk can be expressed in terms of a variational problem over the feasibility set $\cuF_{m,\alpha}^{\varphi}$. \item[Wasserstein bound for $m=1$.]
 We prove an outer bound on $\cuF_{1,\alpha}^{\varphi}$ for general $k=O(1)$, which generalizes the Wasserstein radius result obtained in the unsupervised setting.
-In fact this outer bound characterizes the maximum $W_2$ distance between the empirical distribution of one-dimensional projections and the expected distribution. \item[Interpolation for two-layer networks.]
+In fact this outer bound characterizes the maximum $W_2$ distance between the empirical distribution of one-dimensional projections and the expected distribution. \item[KL-Wasserstein outer bound.]
+We extend our KL-Wasserstein outer bound result for unsupervised projection pursuit to the supervised setting, and similarly derive an upper bound on the Wassertein radius of the feasible set for general $m > 1$. \item[Interpolation for two-layer networks.]
 As a corollary to the previous result, we prove that a neural network with two-layers and $m$ hidden neurons can separate $n$ data points in $d$ dimensions with margin $\kappa$ only if $md\ge C\kappa^2n$ (where the limit $n,d\to\infty$ with $n/d\to\alpha$ is understood).
 Earlier bounds only required $md\ge C n/\log(d/\kappa)$. \item[Margin distributions for linear classifier.]
 We demonstrate the tightness of our $W_2$ bound by deriving the asymptotic distribution of the margins in linear max-margin classification. \end{description} The rest of this paper is organized as follows.
 We formally state our results for unsupervised and supervised learning, respectively, in Section \ref{sec:MainUnsupervised}, Section \ref{sec:2nd_moment}, and Section \ref{sec:MainSupervised}.
 We describe some of the proof ideas in Section \ref{sec:ProofIdeas}, with actual proofs deferred to the appendices.